Open Accessibility Menu

 Obstetrics Overview

-Obstetrics is the study of pregnancy, delivering babies and postpartum care.
+Obstetrics is the study of pregnancy, delivering babies, and postpartum care.
 Obstetricians are specialists that provide comprehensive medical care to women throughout their entire pregnancy experience from prenatal to birthing to postpartum.

 Prenatal Care